D4KU/smorgasbord/README.md

 Circumvents the restriction that an object's transform can't be applied to its mesh if that mesh is shared with other objects.
 After applying the active object's transform to the mesh, the local transform of other instances is updated so that they stay in place.
-If other objects are selected besides the active one, this compensation transformation is only applied to instances within the selection.

 Instead of setting the pivot point to the world origin, it can alternatively be set to the cursor.
 This results in the same behaviour as the built-in